Online Learning-Enhanced High Order Adaptive Safety Control: Introduction

-There exist robust CBF methods that guarantee safety against model perturbations, where safety is achieved by adding a robustifying term in CBF constraints~\cite{jankovic2018robust}.
-Robust CBFs, however, require knowing the bounds of the model uncertainty (usually unknown in practice) and result in overly conservative controllers.
+Robust CBFs guarantee safety against model perturbations by adding a robustifying term in CBF constraints~\cite{jankovic2018robust}.
+Robust CBFs, however, require knowing the bounds of the model uncertainty and result in overly conservative controllers.
 Recently, robust adaptive CBFs (RaCBFs) have been proposed~\cite{taylor2020adaptive, lopez2020robust, black2023safe}.
 In their formulation, an aCBF is used to mitigate over-conservativeness by estimating parametric uncertainty.
 The authors in~\cite{cohen2022high} extend the concurrent-learning aCBFs in~\cite{isaly2021adaptive} to HO-aCBFs.
 In these works, a strong assumption is made that the residual is a linear model combining a known knowledge matrix and a learnable constant vector.
-In many practical cases, this matrix may not be available, and the uncertainty is not constant, thus breaking their theoretical safety guarantees.
-Extensive gain tuning is also necessary for the concurrent-learning HO-aCBF method, requiring a specialist on-site.
+In practice, this matrix may not be available, and the uncertainty is not constant, thus breaking their safety guarantees.
+Extensive tuning is also required for the concurrent-learning approach.

-Unlike aCBF frameworks in~\cite{taylor2020adaptive, lopez2020robust, black2023safe, cohen2022high, isaly2021adaptive}, our approach requires no prior knowledge of residual dynamics, captures unknown complex time-varying dynamics, and is robust to controller tuning.
-In our experiments, we demonstrate that HO-aCBF approaches that estimate residual dynamics using a linear model are ineffective in utilizing the long-term state-control data to extract residual patterns, resulting in inadequate performance when handling time-varying residuals.
-Additionally, our hybrid approach improves data efficiency compared to residual learning approaches in~\cite{taylor2020learning,choi2020reinforcement}, making it suitable for online adaptation.
+Unlike aCBF frameworks in~\cite{taylor2020adaptive, lopez2020robust, black2023safe, cohen2022high, isaly2021adaptive}, our approach does not require prior knowledge or assumption of residuals, captures time-varying dynamics, and is robust to tuning.
+In experiments, we demonstrate that HO-aCBF controllers are insufficient to capture time-varying residuals even with increased state-control data, resulting in inadequate performance.
+Additionally, our hybrid approach has high data efficiency compared to residual learning approaches in~\cite{taylor2020learning,choi2020reinforcement}, making it suitable for online adaptation.
 These learning frameworks~\cite{taylor2020learning,choi2020reinforcement} require estimating time derivatives of a control barrier function using numerical differentiation.
 Instead, our approach learns the residual dynamics directly from state-control data.